Leadership expert, Inspirational speaker, Thought leader, Author

 I realised that the answer lay in holding respect for the other party and their opinions as well as respect for myself and my opinions.
 This requires courage, trust, curiosity, vulnerability and humility to stay open and flexible in relationships where there are differences of opinion.
 And so my experience of understanding how to lead through uncertainty began.

 In December 2011, knowing nothing about horses, I bought my first horse and began workshops immediately.
-I now own 4 horses and work with leaders and teams from all over the world at my stables in Warwickshire.
+I now own 4 horses and work with leaders and teams from all over the world at my stables in Staffordshire.

 One of the most profound moments of my life was when my 31 year old horse surrendered to trusting me fully as he was put to sleep.